NCAR/DART/models/wrf/tutorial/README.rst

   versions 11.4.0 and earlier because those older versions do not account for different coordinate systems including the sigma hybrid coordinates as described in `DART Issue #650 <https://github.com/NCAR/DART/pull/650>`__.
-  Furthermore, older versions do not account for the prognosic temperature variable switch from T to the moist potential temperature (THM) as described in `DART issue #661 <https://github.com/NCAR/DART/issues/661>`__.
+  Furthermore, older versions do not account for the prognostic temperature variable switch from T to the moist potential temperature (THM) as described in `DART issue #661 <https://github.com/NCAR/DART/issues/661>`__.